-To configure the SNMP agent on your IX10 device:
+To configure the SNMP agent on your IX15 device:

-- 1. Log into the IX10 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the IX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

-- 3. Click Services > SNMP.

-- 4. Click Enable.

-- 5. Click Access control list to configure access control:

-- To limit access to specified IPv4 addresses and networks: - a.
+- 3. Click Services > SNMP. - 4.
+Click Enable. - 5.
+Click Access control list to configure access control: - To limit access to specified IPv4 addresses and networks: - a.
 Click IPv4 Addresses. - b.
-For Add Address, click +. - c.
+For Add Address, click % - c.
 For Address, enter the IPv4 address or network that can access the device's SNMP agent.
 Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the SNMP agent. - d.
-Click + again to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks: - a.
+Click Yagain to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks: - a.
 Click IPv6 Addresses. - b.
-For Add Address, click +. - c.
-For Address, enter the IPv6 address or network that can access the device's SNMP agent.
+For Add Address, click Yo - For Address, enter the IPv6 address or network that can access the device's SNMP agent.
 Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 2001:db8::/48. - any: No limit to IPv6 addresses that can access the SNMP agent. - d.
-Click + again to list additional IP addresses or networks. - To limit access to hosts connected through a specified interface on the IX10 device: - a.
+Click Yagain to list additional IP addresses or networks. - To limit access to hosts connected through a specified interface on the IX15 device: - a.
 Click Interfaces. - b.
-For Add Interface, click +. - c.
+For Add Interface, click % - c.
 For Interface, select the appropriate interface from the dropdown. - d.
-Click + again to allow access through additional interfaces. - To limit access based on firewall zones: - a.
+Click Yagain to allow access through additional interfaces. - To limit access based on firewall zones: - a.
 Click Zones. - b.
-For Add Zone, click +. - c.
+For Add Zone, click %

+- c.
 For Zone, select the appropriate firewall zone from the dropdown.
 See Firewall configuration for information about firewall zones. - d.
-Click + again to allow access through additional firewall zones. - 6.
+Click Yagain to allow access through additional firewall zones. - 6.
 Type the Username used to connect to the SNMP agent. - 7.
 Type the Password used to connect to the SNMP agent. - 8.
 (Optional) For Port, type the port number.
 The default is 161. - 9.
 (Optional) Multicast DNS (mDNS) is disabled by default. mDNS is a protocol that resolves host names in small networks that do not have a DNS server.
 To enable mDNS, click Enable mDNS. - 10.
 (Optional) Select the Authentication type, either MD5 or SHA.
 The default is MD5. - 11.
 (Optional) Type the Privacy passphrase.
 If not set, the password, entered above, is used. - 12.
 (Optional) Select the Privacy protocol, either DES or AES.
 The default is DES. - 13.
+(Optional) Click Enable version 2c access to enable read-only access to SNMP version 2c. - 14.
 Click Apply to save the configuration and apply the change.

-1. Log into the IX10 command line as a user with full Admin access rights.
+- Log into the IX15 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI.
+Type admin to access the Admin CLI. - 2.
+At the command line, type config to enter configuration mode: